qt2139/Rethinking-EfficientNet-and-EfficientNetV2/README.md

 ##  Results
 We use EfficientNet and EfficientV2 and the modified EfficientV2_Large model, the modified model makes the shallow network more powerful and can extract more effective information.
 First, we get 8 sub-models using 8 different scaling factors and train them on the flower dataset.
-The architecture of the network is shown in Fig.
+The architecture of the network is shown in Table.

 ![image](https://user-images.githubusercontent.com/90971979/167306416-1373a361-71c7-4167-acba-cdbd5aaf4bfa.png)